viraj-s15/ratifNet/README.md

 **DEPLOYMENT TO BE ADDED**

-Start out by clonnig the repo and follow the instructions below
+Start out by cloning the repo and follow the instructions below

 ```bash
 pip install -r requirements.txt